Show All Answers

-Some permits, specifically those which involve changes to the exterior of your property, will require a zoning review.
+Any work involving changes to the exterior of your property will require a zoning review.
+Some interior work, such as finishing a basement or the addition / subtraction of a bedroom, will also require a zoning review.
 In these cases, you will be asked to submit a copy of your plot plan (property survey) so that the Zoning Official can review your project for compliance with the zoning ordinance.

-If you cannot comply with the zoning ordinance for any reason, you must obtain a variance from the Planning and Zoning Board before your project can proceed.
+If you cannot comply with the zoning ordinance for any reason, you must obtain a variance from the Planning Board before your project can proceed.
 The Zoning Official is charged with the responsibility of enforcing the zoning ordinance but may not waive its requirements.
-That power is granted by law to the Planning and Zoning Board.
-If your project requires a variance, the Zoning Official will explain the application process to you.
+That power is granted by law to the Planning Board.
+If your project requires a variance the Zoning Official will explain the application process to you.

-Remember, construction permit applications for projects which change the footprint of the building, lot coverage, use of the space, etc. may also require a zoning approval.
+Remember, construction permit applications for projects which change the footprint of the building, lot coverage, or use of the space may also require a zoning approval.

 A construction permit grants permission to do most kinds of work on a dwelling or other type of building.
-The purpose of the permit is to allow our officials to observe the progress of the work to be sure it meets code.
-The permit consists of five different subcode sections as needed.
+The purpose of a permit is to allow our officials to observe the progress of the work to ensure it meets code.
+The permit consists of six different subcode sections as needed.
 They are: